Tada-Project/tada/README.md

 the tool to automatically suggest the likely worst-case order-of-growth function for a provided Python function.

+If you want to run the tool, then you can run:

+- `tada_a_bigoh.py [-h] --directory DIRECTORY --module MODULE --function FUNCTION [--types TYPES [TYPES ...]]`

+If you want to open the help menu, then you can run:

+- `python3 tada_a_bigoh.py -h`

 ## Adding New Features to Tada

 You can follow these steps to add a new feature if you are already a